jma712/Causality-informed-Generation/README.md

 ### Noise

-    In the first hypothetical example, the noise e is the height of the rectangular prism above the ground.
+    In the first hypothetical example, the noise $\epsilon$ is the height of the rectangular prism above the ground.
     In the second hypothetical example, the noise e is the volume of the cylinder.
     In the third hypothetical example, the noise e is the height of the cylinder above the ground.